The 10 essential steps you need to take before you venture out on your own

 There you have it.

-Getting started as an independent contractor requires asking yourself some hard questions, networking with other contractors, and handling important administrative tasks.
-You may have a few bumps in the road as you get started, but with consistent effort you can also discover new-found freedom and opportunities to grow personally and professionally.
+Getting set up as an independent contractor requires asking yourself some hard questions, networking with other contractors, and handling important administrative tasks.
+You may have a few bumps in the road as you get started, but with consistent effort, you can also discover new-found freedom and opportunities to grow personally and professionally.

 We hope these tips will help you on your journey.
-For more great advice on how to get started as a self-employed business, be sure to check out this blog, too.
+For more great advice on how to get started as a self-employed business, be sure to join our Subscriber Success Community.